CLCInc/eslint-config-clc/README.md

 ES Lint Config

-To add this file to your own project, setup your project's `package.json` to include the following (note that you should the most up-to-date versions of each):
+To add this file to your own project, setup your project's `package.json` to include the following (note that you should use the most up-to-date versions of each):
 ```js
   "devDependencies": {
     "eslint": "^6.6.0",